haidernasir6462/ExpenseMate/expense-mate/README.md

 - Web browser for accessing the web version.
 - A bank account or credit card (optional, for automatic tracking).

+### Tools used

+NextJs, Typescript, Shadcn/ui, clerk,

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have ideas for new features or improvements, please:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).